survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ...
 ```

-If you execute either *npm run start* or *npm start* now, you should see something like this at the terminal:
+If you execute either *npm run start* or *npm start* now, you should see something like this in the terminal:

 ```bash
 > webpack-dev-server --env development